amorist/awesome/README.md

 - [rrweb](https://github.com/rrweb-io/rrweb) - record and replay the web
 - [notable](https://github.com/notable/notable) - The Markdown-based note-taking app that doesn't suck.
 - [fluentui](https://github.com/microsoft/fluentui) - We've moved!
 UI Fabric is now Fluent UI - A set of React components for building Microsoft web experiences.
+- [denopkg.com](https://github.com/denopkg/denopkg.com) - An easier way to use code from GitHub in your Deno project.
 - [face-api.js](https://github.com/justadudewhohacks/face-api.js) - JavaScript API for face detection and face recognition in the browser and nodejs with tensorflow.js
 - [typescript-book](https://github.com/basarat/typescript-book) - :books: The definitive guide to TypeScript and possibly the best TypeScript book :book:.
 Free and Open Source 🌹
 - [typescript-book-chinese](https://github.com/jkchao/typescript-book-chinese) - TypeScript Deep Dive 中文版